 It’s not about the money

 I have been guilty of running marketing campaigns that did not get the desired response from my audience.
 I’m sure many of you have as well.
 How would I approach marketing thinking like a lean startup?
-Well first I would design my marketing campaign like an experiment.
-What is my hypothesis that I need to test?
+Well first, I might strategize on improving my business reputation.
+I may need a good website in order to make that happen.
+Perhaps, I need to start searching for web design melbourne options and hire someone reputable enough to accomplish the task.
+With small steps, hopefully, I can cross big milestones.
+I’ll probably design my marketing campaign like an experiment.
+What is the hypothesis that I need to test?
 What needs to be done to prove my hypothesis is right or wrong?
-If it proves to be wrong what can I do to find out why?
+If it proves to be wrong, what can I do to find out why?

 Evaluating the marketing results is what drives the necessary changes.
 Do we need to talk to customers and find out why they didn’t like the product?
 Can we determine who really likes our products?
 Do we need to do some more A/B testing?